wp-plugins/dynamic-widgets/trunk/readme.txt

   - Languages (WPML or QTranslate) on language
   - Front page on first page
   - Single post pages on Author, Categories (including inheritance from hierarchical parents), Tags and/or Individual posts
-  - Pages on Page Title, including inheritance from hierarchical parents
+  - Pages on Page Title and Custom Taxonomies, including inheritance from hierarchical parents
   - Author pages on Author
   - Category pages on Category name, including inheritance from hierarchical parents
   - Tag pages on Tag
   - Custom Posts Type on Custom Taxonomy and Custom Post Name, including inheritance from hierarchical parents
-  - Custom Post Type Archive pages on Custom Post Type
+  - Custom Posts Type Archive pages on Custom Post Type
   - Custom Taxonomy Archive pages on Custom Taxonomy Name, including inheritance from hierarchical parents
   - WP Shopping Cart / WP E-Commerce Categories on Category name
   - BuddyPress Component pages on Component